"Oh no! Something has gone wrong" on Kali - How I Fixed It

 ping -c 4 google.com

-If packets are being transmitted and received, your connection is working.
+If packets are being transmitted and received, your connection is working properly.

 sudo apt update --fix-missing